ctnava/rxtechnotes/settings.md

 ✅ All prescriptions are **checked by the pharmacist before moving to pickup** bins

-> ⚖️ **Poison Prevention Packaging Act (PPPA, 1970)**
-> Requires most prescriptions to be dispensed in child-resistant packaging to reduce accidental poisoning.
-> Patients may request **easy-open caps**, but this must be documented.
-> Exemptions apply for certain medications (e.g., emergency meds, topical ointments, dose packs).

 ###### 🤖 Automated Filling Machines

 Primarily found in mail-order or high-volume community pharmacies.